AaronSajiAlexander/Portfolio-Website/README.md

 # Portfolio-Website
-My Portfolio Website created using simple HTML , CSS grids and JS
+My Portfolio Website created using simple HTML , CSS grids and JS for theme settings